shwetaramdas/aging/README.md

 ### Data

 All the data used in the analyses in this repository are in the data folder, or can be downloaded from Dropbox links found in the data folder.
+We will soon make the data available on NCBI GEO as well.